edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## Check system state

-A Cloudberry Database system is comprised of multiple PostgreSQL instances (the coordinator and segments) spanning multiple machines.
-To check a Cloudberry Database system, you need to know information about the system as a whole, as well as status information of the individual instances.
-The `gpstate` utility provides status information about a Cloudberry Database system.
+A Apache Cloudberry system is comprised of multiple PostgreSQL instances (the coordinator and segments) spanning multiple machines.
+To check a Apache Cloudberry system, you need to know information about the system as a whole, as well as status information of the individual instances.
+The `gpstate` utility provides status information about a Apache Cloudberry system.

 ### View coordinator and segment status and configuration

 The default `gpstate` action is to check segment instances and show a brief status of the valid and failed segments.
-For example, to see a quick status of your Cloudberry Database system:
+For example, to see a quick status of your Apache Cloudberry system:

 ```shell
 gpstate
 ```

-To see more detailed information about your Cloudberry Database array configuration, use `gpstate` with the `-s` option:
+To see more detailed information about your Apache Cloudberry array configuration, use `gpstate` with the `-s` option:

 ```shell
 gpstate -s